PuqianWang/PuqianWang.github.io/_pages/about.md

   - /about.html
 ---

-Hi, my name is Puqian Wang, a CS PhD student at University of Wisconsin - Madison, since September 2021.
+Hi, my name is Puqian Wang, a CS PhD student at the University of Wisconsin - Madison, since September 2021.
 My research interests primarily revolve around the intersection of optimization and computational learning theory.
-I am very fortunate to be advised by prof. Jelena Diakonikolas.
-Additionally, I have the privilege of collaborating with Prof. Ilias Diakonikolas and other amazing collaboraters.
+I am very fortunate to be advised by Prof. [Jelena Diakonikolas](http://www.jelena-diakonikolas.com).
+Additionally, I have the privilege of collaborating with Prof. [Ilias Diakonikolas](http://www.iliasdiakonikolas.org) and other amazing collaborators.
 Prior to joining Madison, I completed my B.S. degree in Mathematics at Shandong University, where I had the opportunity to be advised by Prof. Guanghui Wang.
-I also worked with prof. Congying Han at UCAS during my undergraduate study.
+I also worked with Prof. Congying Han at UCAS during my undergraduate study.

 Publication